gep13/gep13/input/blog/why-cant-things-get-delivered-when-they-are-meant-to.md

 Title: Why can’t things get delivered when they are meant to?
 Published: 30/10/2010
 Tags:
-- DHL
+- dhl
-- O2
+- o2
-- Windows Phone 7
+- windows phone 7
 ---

 Today, I was hoping to bring you a blow by blow account of my new Windows Phone 7 handset, the HTC HD7.
 I ordered it on Thursday, and I was told that I would have it yesterday.
 When I checked the DHL tracking website, sure enough, it said it was “Out of delivery” as of 15:23 yesterday.
 However, it never arrived, and there has been no update on the DHL website.